Celiac Disease Antibody Tests

 A blood sample drawn from a vein in your arm

 This immune response leads to inflammation of the small intestine and to damage and destruction of the villi that line the intestinal wall.
 The villi are projections, small tissue folds that increase the surface area of the intestine and allow nutrients, vitamins, minerals, fluids, and electrolytes to be absorbed into the body.
 When a susceptible person is exposed to gluten, the person's body produces autoantibodies that act against constituents of the intestinal villi.
-When villi are damaged or destroyed, the body is much less capable of absorbing food and begins to develop symptoms associated with malnutrition and malabsorption.
+When villi are damaged or destroyed, the body is much less capable of absorbing food and begins to develop signs and symptoms associated with malnutrition and malabsorption.

 How is it used?